What's it like for students at WGU?

 WGU has industry-aligned degrees to help you reach your career goals.
 A few you may find interesting are:

-As you might imagine, most Special Education teachers work in schools and typically during school hours.
+As you might imagine, most Special Education and Elementary Education teachers work in schools and typically during school hours.
 Some work in hospitals, residential facilities, or in students' homes, requiring travel to and from these locations.
 Those working a traditional 10-month school year will typically have a 2-month break during the summer, while teachers employed in districts with year-round schedules usually work 8 weeks in a row, followed by a one-week break, in addition to a 5-week winter break.
 When not directly engaged with students, teachers spend a significant amount of time grading papers, updating student records, and meeting with parents and other educators.

 There are over 400,000 Special Education teachers in the United States.
 If you have the knowledge, skills, and specialized training to make a difference in the lives of special needs children, your quest for a satisfying career can start right here.